Hardip001/Sales-Analytics-FMCG/README.md

 2. Conduct a comprehensive comparison between market performance vs sales targets

- **Purpose of sales analytics**: Empower businesses to monitor and evaluate their sales activities and performance.
+ ●**Purpose of sales analytics**: Empower businesses to monitor and evaluate their sales activities and performance.

 **Importance of analyzing sales data:** Identify sales patterns and track key performance indicators (KPIs).